Last Updated on January 13, 2023 by Jim Ferri

 Some of them, in fact, aren’t far from popular tourist areas, which make them an excellent add-on to a trip.

-One example is the province of Friuli Venezia Giulia, northeast of Venice.
+One example is the province of Friuli Venezia Giulia, northeast of Venice, which is still relatively unknown outside Italy.
 It has beautiful scenery, fascinating historical sites, and incredible food and wines.
-In fact, the food and wines are so special The New York Times named the province “Italy’s secret garden.”
+In fact, the food and wine is so special The New York Times named the province “Italy’s secret garden.”

 The only thing missing are the tour buses.